 If the more conservative approaches do not relieve the symptoms, other more advanced treatment techniques may provide long-term pain curative results:

-In our New York metro region locations, we have knowledgeable specialists in pain management as well as the specialities of neurophysiology and neuropsychology.
+In our New York metro region locations, we have knowledgeable specialists in pain management as well as the specialties of neurophysiology and neuropsychology.
 Our premier medical teams can help you find the best treatment option for your postherpetic neuralgia.